 A brand personality is a set of human traits that belong to a specific brand and can be conveyed through tone of voice and visuals.
 It helps make customers choose a certain company over its competitors, form an emotional attachment, build solid and long-lasting relationships with clients, and gain customer loyalty and trust.

 Why is brand personality important?

 Besides, a certain personality helps your brand connect with customers emotionally, convey your brand message, and set the tone of your business.
 Companies communicate their traits over time through their products, quality, and packaging.
-Brand personality is not only what you want customers to think about your brand but also how they actually perceive it.
+Brand personality is what you want customers to think about your brand and how they actually perceive it.